Combined authorities and combined county authorities: Thames Valley

 The proposed area covers almost the same area as the Thames Valley Police does; the force was created in 1968.
 Oxfordshire acquired large areas of Berkshire in the 1970s, creating a further shared connection between two of the counties.
 Milton Keynes is in negotiations for the South Midlands deal and (after voting between Wessex and the Thames Valley) Swindon replaced Milton Keynes in the deal.

 Berkshire County Council was abolished in 1998, leaving the districts as unitary authorities.
 In 2021 the constituent districts agreed to submit an expression of interest in a county deal.
-The six unitary councils formed a joint Berkshire Prosperity Board in February 2024 and submitted an expression of interest in forming a non-mayoral combined authority in September 2024.
+The six unitary councils formed a joint Berkshire Prosperity Board in February 2024 and submitted an expression of interest in forming a non-mayoral CA in September 2024.

 If the Thames Valley deal fails, Buckinghamshire Council plan to be part of a county deal, without a mayor.